At global summits, Biden aims to assert America’s leadership

 Global eagerness for shifting away from fossil fuels has been tempered by the roiling of world energy markets after Russia’s invasion of Ukraine.
 Biden is pressing oil and gas producers to boost production to meet demand and bring down prices that have funded the Kremlin’s war effort.

-The prospects of a significant breakthrough are even more slim as major emitters such as China and India are sending less-senior delegations.
+The prospects of a significant breakthrough are even slimmer as major emitters such as China and India are sending less-senior delegations.
 Biden administration officials have tried to lower expectations for results at the meeting and instead cast it as a return to U.S. leadership on the issue.